"I've never seen a more desperate man": Onochie tells DSS to arrest Peter Obi

 - This petition was made on social media on Tuesday, September 12, by the former Niger Delta Development Commission (NDDC) chairman, Lauretta Onochie

-- She accused Peter Obi of fuelling violence and described him as a "clown" desperate for power
+- Onochie accused Peter Obi of fuelling violence and described him as a "clown" desperate for power

 In a lengthy social media post on Tuesday, September 12, Onochie described Obi as a "clown" and a desperate man who needed to be brought into custody.